Raphael-Boichot/Teardown-of-the-LaPochee-digital-camera-module/README.md

 ![](/Pictures/Lapochee_sensor_PCB_rear.jpg)
 ![](/Pictures/Lapochee_sensor_PCB_front_M64283FP.jpg)
 The PCB comprises two caps and one inductance, similar to the Game Boy Camera.
 I guess this is exactly the same electrical circuit.
-The two round test pads are connected to floating pins pin (see next).
+The two round test pads are connected to floating pins (see next, this is interesting).
 Strangely enough, one pin has solder residues (maybe accidental).

 The marking RF131111B (+AR SUB) is also written near the LCD ribbon socket on the main PCB (+AR MAIN) so I guess this is an internal reference number for the project.